base-org/op-viem/site/docs/actions/public/L1/simulateDepositETH.md

 # simulateDepositETH

-Simulates a deposit of ETH to L2.
+Simulates a deposit of ETH from L1 to L2.

 ::: code-group